pagodingo/YoutubeTrending/README.md

-## Update: This app / web scraper is tedious to maitain and I've since stopped... well, maintaining it. 😅
+## Update: This app / web scraper is tedious to maintain and I've since stopped... well, maintaining it. 😅
 > But, maybe the code is still interesting to you and you'd still like to see how it *used to work!

 <img src="./thumbnail.jpg">